-Those initiatives include the annual Marion Thompson Wright Lecture series, founded in 1981 by Institute director, Dr. Clement Price and Giles R. Wright, NJ Historical Commission, new Jersey’s oldest and largest Black History Month conference; the Heningburg Civic Fellows program, which brings a cohort of civic leaders from the Newark community to Rutgers University-Newark to identify a major social issue whose successful resolution is central to the renewal of Newark; and the Dance Symposium Series which, since 2005, has presented performances by a broad array of artists in both ethnic and modern dance and provides educational workshops on the diverse histories and traditions of dance.
+Those initiatives include the annual Marion Thompson Wright Lecture series, New Jersey’s oldest and largest Black History Month conference, founded in 1981 by Institute founder Clement A. Price and Giles R. Wright of the NJ Historical Commission; the Amiri Baraka Fellows program, which brings a cohort of RU-N students out into the city to study its history and current affairs and to design a public project pertaining to its development; and the Dance Symposium Series which, since 2005, has presented performances by a broad array of artists in both ethnic and modern dance and provides educational workshops on the diverse histories and traditions of dance.

-The Institute is located at 49 Bleeker Street on the Rutgers-Newark Campus.
+The Institute is located at 49 Bleeker Street on the Rutgers University-Newark Campus.